NN708/ESP-Homekit-IRHub/README.md

     git clone --recursive https://github.com/Superhouse/esp-open-rtos.git
     ```
     Then set environment variable ESP_OPEN_RTOS to the esp-open-rtos directory.
-6. For NodeMCU, you need to change the flash mode:
+6. In some cases, you need to change the flash mode (See https://github.com/espressif/esptool/wiki/SPI-Flash-Modes for more information):
     ```
     export FLASH_MODE=dout
     ```